Are you a bit annoyed by articles suggesting there are only a few alternatives to Goodreads? There must be more choice, right?

 - Avoid Amazon

-Following on from my last post about why we need an ebook alternative to Goodreads, here's a live list of book and reading tracking sites I've discovered while working on my own service for ebook readers, Libreture.
+Following on from my post about why we need an ebook alternative to Goodreads, here's a live and growing list of Goodreads alternatives I discovered while working on my own service for ebook readers, Libreture.

-(Note: I'm only including services that are accessible and fully functional through a website - not app-only.)
+- only includes services that are accessible and fully functional through a website - not app-only!

 Anobii is a vertical social network, dedicated to book lovers and all readers.
 Anobii is the richest source of information on books in Italy and the most independent.
 Sign up and search Anobii to find useful, interesting information on millions of books, share opinions with other readers, and see what other Anobiians think by reading their reviews and opinions.